Self Guided Hikes

 Between Verbier and Arolla

-A small hut, with communal dorms, provides a respite and lively atmosphere in route to Arolla.
+A small hut with communal dorms which provides a respite and lively atmosphere en route to Arolla.
 Showers available.

 Grand Hotel Kurhaus

-The Kurhaus Hotel is located above the village at an altitude of about 2100 m, in the middle of a beautiful forest of Arolles.
+The Kurhaus Hotel is located above the village at an altitude of about 6,890 feet (2,100 meters) in the middle of a beautiful forest of Arolles.
 The building was built in 1896 but the interior was completely redone in 1979 with all modern comforts.
-The rooms are tastefully decorated and have at least a wooded wall with the species of the region (Arolle, Larch) from old beams recovered during processing.
+The rooms are tastefully decorated and have at least a wooden wall with the species of the region (Arolle, Larch) from old beams recovered during processing.
 The large terrace is a great place to relax.
-The view of the surrounding peaks (Pigne d'Arolla, Mount Collon, Needle of the Tza, the Teeth of Veisivi, ...) is great.
+The view of the surrounding peaks (Pigne d'Arolla, Mont Collon, Aiguille de la Tza, the Dents de Veisivi) is great.

 Hotel les Mélèzes

 Built in 1965 by Henri Anzévui and Cathy Gaspoz, the hotel has since been run by their daughter Claudia and her husband Michel, who have invested all their passion for refurbishing and renovating into the family business.
-The hotel is a typical example of the architecture particular to this region and the panelling, traditional stone and warm décor bring an especial charm to the house.
-In summer, guests can enjoy the sunny terrace and admire the facades decorated with flowers
+The hotel is a typical example of the architecture particular to this region, and the panelling, traditional stone and warm décor bring a special charm to the house.
+In summer, guests can enjoy the sunny terrace and admire the facades decorated with flowers.

 Cabane de Moiry